omkar-2483/Find-My-Nest/structure.md

    2. rating
    3. createdAt

+   Model-3- User
+   1. email
+   2. username
+   3. password
+   we just define schema with email. username and password will be added by passport-local-mongoose

 # init - to initialize the database and website
    * init data is stored in data.js
    * run index.js to initialize/re-initialize database